Tim-Brooks/Precipice/README.md

 ## Usage

-The basis of Beehive is the ServiceExecutor interface.
+The basis of Precipice is the ServiceExecutor interface.
 A default implementation can be created from the static methods on the Service class.

 ```java
 String name = "Identity Service";